 And of course, something might have been imbued with a political message from its creator but give off a different message altogether to those with different subjective tastes; after all, we've already established that you can see subjective themes and ideas differently from the artist.
 And if not, then case closed--not all art is political because not all art was created with political intent; checkmate.

-It also ignores the honest intentions of the common person.
+The claim that all art is political also ignores the honest intentions of the common person.

 Take the concept of "cool" for example.
 I'd be lying if I said that I didn't write 1/3 of the things that end up in my story just because I thought they were cool.